-My essay “Quarantine Citizen: Latinx Poetry and the Matter of Capital” will appear in Dialectical Imaginaries: Materialist Approaches to U.S. Latino/a Literature in the Age of Neoliberalism (edited by Marcial González and Carlos Gallego), forthcoming with the University of Michigan Press in fall 2018.
+My essay “Quarantine Citizen: Latinx Poetry and the Matter of Capital” appears in Dialectical Imaginaries: Materialist Approaches to U.S. Latino/a Literature in the Age of Neoliberalism, edited by Marcial González and Carlos Gallego, is available with the University of Michigan Press (November 2018).